pattonsgirl/CEG3120/CourseNotes/containers.md

 - build container images from a `Dockerfile`
 - use a container image repository for your images

-You are going to see two container managers focused on in this document: Docker and Podman.
-My feeling is Podman is gaining traction (for good reasons), so I want to create a document that covers both and does a bit of compare and contrast.

-You may have heard of Singularity - Singularity is another container manager that works well for High Performance Computing.
-You'll hear more about it in our HPC focused courses.
-The good news is a lot of the core overlaps - the differences between Singularity, Docker, and Podman lie at a lower level.

-You will see a lot of references to [Ivan Velichko's blog](https://iximiuz.com/) because it is great - he makes solid tutorials, dives into the inner workings, and his diagrams and something I aspire to create.

 ## What is a Container?

 The [Open Container Initiative - OCI](https://opencontainers.org/) defines a standard container as having these features: